hoodiecrow/ConsTcl/README.md

 ### Strings

 Procedures for dealing with strings of characters.
 Strings are sequences of characters.
-After numbers, strings are the most common form of real-world data in computing.
+Strings are the most common form of real-world data in computing nowadays, having outpaced numbers some time ago.
 Lisp has strings, both constant and mutable, but some of the uses for strings in other languages are instead taken up by symbols.

 #### String class